aninditadash/java_basics/README.md

 ### **Primitive Data Types**

 These are the basic building blocks that store simple values directly in memory.
 They store only single values and have no additional capabilities.
-They have a fixed size and are stored in the stack memory when declared as local variables within a method.
-If a primitive is a field within an object, it resides in the heap memory alongside the object.
+They have a fixed size and are stored in the stack memory.

 There are eight primitive data types:

 - __Integer Types:__ byte: 1 byte (8 bits), short: 2 bytes (16 bits), int: 4 bytes (32 bits) - Default for integer values, long: 8 bytes (64 bits).
-- __Floating-Point Types:__ float: 4 bytes (32 bits) - Single-precision, double: 8 bytes (64 bits) - Double-precision, default for decimal values. _Precision refers to the format and amount of space occupied by the relevant type._
+- __Floating-Point Types:__ float: 4 bytes (32 bits) - Single-precision, double: 8 bytes (64 bits) - Double-precision, default for decimal values. _Precision refers to the format and amount of space occupied by the relevant type._ Should not be used for precise and accurate calculations. (use BigDecimal)
 - __Character Type:__ char - is a single 16-bit Unicode character with the size of 2 bytes (16 bits).
 Unicode range (0 to 65535).
 - __Boolean Type:__ boolean: Typically 1 byte (actual size can vary depending on JVM).
 Stores true or false.